 Michael Shea, certified financial planner (CFP) and IRS enrolled agent, offers a similar approach: “If you want to day trade, set aside an amount of money you’re 100% okay with losing.
 Make sure your retirement portfolio and savings are taken care of first, and if you have money left over to gamble on day trading, then have at it.”

 There are several short-term strategies you can explore.
 Here are a few examples.

-Trend trading: This involves studying the past price movements of stocks within a specific time frame, usually a few months.
+Trend trading: This involves studying the past price movements of stocks within a specific time frame, usually several months.
 From this evidence, trend traders make predictions about the direction stock prices will make in the future.
 They aim to buy stocks early during an upward trend and sell when they believe they will reach their peak based on the available evidence.

 Swing trading: This strategy entails holding onto a stock for a period of between a few days to a few weeks.
 Swing traders use different analytical methods and tools to predict the highs and lows of a stock’s price movements and then sell on the upside if those predictions materialize.

 News-based trading: This strategy relies on — you guessed it – news.
 News events can have a powerful impact on affected industries and sectors.
 News-based trading aims to wield the volatility triggered by news events to the trader’s advantage.

 To execute these strategies, you’ll need a brokerage account.